vasanthdommeti/food-delivery-api/README.md

 - The "six-hit" event is triggered by a trusted system or admin via `POST /promotions/six-hit/activate`.
 - Discounts apply while the promotion is active and before `expiresAt`.
 - Currency uses decimal numbers (2-decimal rounding).
 For production, consider integer minor units.
+- When `productId` is provided in order items, price/name are taken from inventory and stock is decremented atomically.

 ## Performance / Scaling Notes
 - Indexed `vendorId` and `createdAt` on orders to support high-throughput reads and metrics.